frederic-perez/AmE-dictionary/dictionary.md

 __lap<sup>2</sup>__ _v_ _Despite being lapped._
 __laped pin__
 __lapse__
-__larceny__
-__larceny__ :four: _n_ Theft of personal property. :es: hurto
+__larceny__ _n_ :five: Theft of personal property. :es: hurto
 __larder__
 __largely__
-__larger than life__
-__larger-than-life__ :three: More interesting and more exciting than an ordinary person or thing. _He may not live like a rock star, but in the eyes of his fans he's larger than life.
+__larger-than-life__ _fig_ :four: More interesting and more exciting than an ordinary person or thing. _He may not live like a rock star, but in the eyes of his fans he's larger than life.
 You have to be bigger than life to make it in Times Square, and this restaurant wasn't._
 __lark__
 __laser wall__
 __lash out__ :two::hammer: